jamescrosswell/device-test-repro/README.md

 to target net8.0-android and net8.0-ios (from net7.0-android/ios).
 All of these tests are passing in our main branch, where the device test runner targets net7.0.

-The error message we're
-seeing is:
+On any branch where we bump to net8.0 targets for our device tests, we get the following error:

 > System.ArgumentException : Can not create proxy for type Sentry.IPing because it is not accessible.
 Make it public, or internal and mark your assembly with [assembly: InternalsVisibleTo(\"DynamicProxyGenAssembly2, PublicKey=0024000004800000940000000602000000240000525341310004000001000100c547cac37abd99c8db225ef2f6c8a3602f3b3606cc9891605d02baa56104f4cfc0734aa39b93bf7852f7d9266654753cc297e7d2edfe0bac1cdcf9f717241550e0a7b191195b7667bb4f64bcb8e2121380fd1d9d46ad2d92d2d15605093924cceaf74c4861eff62abf69b9291ed0a340e113be11e6a7d3113e92484cf7045cc7\")] attribute, because assembly Sentry is strong-named.
 Arg_ParamName_Name, additionalInterfacesToProxy]]

-Obviously, we already have that attribute in place - otherwise our net7.0-android tests wouldn't be passing.
-You can see this has been set at the end of the `/Directory.Build.props` file in the repository root.
+## Cause of the problem

+The problem appears to be due to the `<IsTrimmable>true</IsTrimmable>` MS Build property in `src/Sentry/Sentry.csproj`.

+If we set `<IsTrimmable>false</IsTrimmable>` instead, then the tests pass.

 # Running the tests